-Our sponsors for 2013!
-Without them we wouldn't have been Jamming!
-So a big big thankyou!
+Our sponsors for 2014!
+Without them we wouldn't be Jamming!
+So a big big thank you!

-The Design Special Interest Group, established by the Technology Strategy Board – the UK’s innovation agency, encourages and supports the better and earlier use of design in UK technology innovation.
+The Design Special Interest Group, established by Innovate UK – the UK’s innovation agency, encourages and supports the better and earlier use of design in UK technology innovation.
 We do this by bringing together the UK design and technology innovation communities to reveal new ways of creating increased social, economic and environmental value through the early use of design in innovation.
 Membership of the Group is free.